 The adoption and implementation of physical activity (PA) recommendations vary across countries, largely influenced by their institutional structures.
 In non-EU, former socialist countries, PA guidelines are often integrated into national health strategies, particularly within Non-Communicable Disease prevention programs.
 However, these adoptions tend to remain formal, lacking effective implementation due to gaps in knowledge, capacity, and […]

 Cancer is a leading global cause of death, and primary prevention policies targeting modifiable risk factors are crucial for reducing its impact.
 This deliverable presents a scoping review of performance indicators used to monitor, propose, or evaluate cancer prevention policies at international and national levels across consortium partner countries.
-A total of 1,237 indicators were […]
+Indicators were categorized into six risk […]

 We are proud to be featured in a new publication by the Liveration Project , addressing critical challenges in cancer prevention & care, while showcasing the power of collaboration within cancer-related European projects.
 The publication presents creative approaches to involve stakeholders in EU-funded cancer-related projects, by exploring innovative practices to engage individuals, organizations, and communities […]